mbmorrissey/cadalogger/README.md

 - powering sensor circuits with a MCU pin
 - saving data from multiple data reads between bulk writes to the SD card

+### Templogger: from 'sunshine', it isn't too far to other programs

+Temperature

+### Temperature logger with ultrasonic distance (river stage and temperature)

+### Temperature logger with satellite data transmission